ChrisBellew/payments-engine/README.md

 ### Disputes

-I've assumed that only deposits can be disputed, not withdrawals.
+Disputes are apparently possible on 'transactions' which I've understood to be either deposits or withdrawals.
+However, I've assumed that only deposits can be disputed, not withdrawals.
 I'm not sure why a withdrawal would be disputed.

 I've assumed that the same deposit can be disputed multiple times, as long is it resolved between each dispute.

+### Error Handling

+Rather than panicing I've relied upon `Result` passing with useful detail for debugging the issue.

+I would handle error results differently depending upon the deployment of the system:

+- In a web service the result could be returned as an HTTP response with status 4xx or 5xx depending upon the error.
+- In a batch job the process could log the error, fail, and retry with backoffs.
+- In an event driven distributed system this error could be emitted as an 'error event' and published to a queue which the original submitter could listen to.

 ### Large inputs

-- Maximum number of transactions
-- Maximum number of clients
-- Run time
-- Hashmaps -> database?
+For large inputs, the concern will be the growing memory usage for keeping track of the state of each deposit.
+Specifically the `HashSets` in `src/domain/client_account.rs` and the `HashSet` of client accounts in `src/main.rs`.
+An external store such as a relational database would be suitable to store this state if inputs are expected to be large or there is expected to be high cardinality of clients.

 ### Tests

+My testing strategy was to spend most effort on the critical domain code so most tests are around the client account application functions.
+I'm generally not someone who chases 100% code coverage for the sake of it, but I like having a lot of tests around the business critical segments.

 - Non zero amounts
 - Negative amounts

+### More

+- Output 4 decimal places